NYT Puzzle Score Analytics

 Points range from 0 to 150. '⬜' = 5 points, '🟨' = 3 points, and '🟩' = 0 points.
 Each incorrect guess adds points, incorrect placement is worth fewer points.
 Guess the word with as few mistakes as possible and get the lowest score you can!

-The puzzle's difficulty rank D is calculated with the mean score μ, score standard deviation σ, and skewness of score distribution δ. μ would make for a decent ranking, however, the spread of the data is can also contribute to a difficulty ranking.
+The puzzle's difficulty rank D is calculated with the mean score μ, score standard deviation σ, and skewness of score distribution δ. μ would make for a decent ranking, however, the spread of the data can also contribute to a difficulty ranking.
 Two puzzles can have a similar mean score, but a higher spread in the score data indicates a higher difficulty. σ is considered in this case to increase or decrease the difficulty ranking.
 The coefficient of variation, σ / μ is a measure of how far the data of a distribution is spread out from the mean, and is useful for comparing multiple distributions together.
 How the distributions are skewed, either towards high or low scores, is also taken into account with δ.
 This helps score a distribution with outliers.

 Finally, adjustable weights α and β are applied to the distribution parameters in order to achieve desired balance.